 The UE Application reports data to the Direct Data Collection Client by invoking the reportUeData method on the Direct Data Collection Client at reference point R7.

 As a consequence, the Direct Data Collection Client may report the UE data provided by invoking the procedure specified in clause 4.3.3.
 Depending on the Data Reporting Configuration, the Direct Data Collection Client may instead store the UE data and forward it later.
+If UE Application has instructed to prioritise immediate delivery of a UE data report using expediteReq, the Direct Data Collection Client forwards the UE data by invoking the procedure specified in clause 4.3.3 on the basis that the reporting condition for the data domain in question has been fulfilled.

 Second CHANGE